nordic-institute/harmony-smp/cipa-core/Implementation/java/cipa-peppol-types/src/main/resources/truststore/readme.txt

     under either the MPL or the EUPL License.
 ====

+global-truststore.jks
-global-truststore.jks is the global trust store for PEPPOL global-truststore-openpeppol.jks is the global trust store for OpenPEPPOL
+  Is the global trust store for PEPPOL and OpenPEPPOL.
+It works for SML, SMP and AP.
+  It is the merged version of the separate truststores.

+global-truststore-peppol.jks
-This global truststore works for SMP and AP.
+  Is the global trust store for PEPPOL and works for SML, SMP and AP The contained aliases are:
+  * peppol root test ca
+  * peppol access point test ca (peppol root test ca)
+  * peppol security token service test ca (peppol root test ca)
+  * peppol service metadata publisher test ca (peppol root test ca)

+global-truststore-openpeppol.jks
-The contained aliases are:
+  Is the global trust store for OpenPEPPOL and works as well for SML, SMP and AP The contained aliases are:
-peppol root test ca
+  * peppol root ca
-peppol access point test ca (peppol root test ca) peppol security token service test ca (peppol root test ca) peppol service metadata publisher test ca (peppol root test ca)
+  * peppol access point ca (peppol root ca)
+  * peppol security token service ca (peppol root ca)
+  * peppol service metadata publisher ca (peppol root ca)

-The password to access the trust stores is: peppol
+The password to access all trust stores is: peppol

 --[EOF]--